decretist/Dissertation/Chapter4/chapter4.md

-uncommon words for which small differences in number could result in a large difference in percentage.) *In* occurs 15.3% more frequently in Gratian2 than in dePen, and 13.3% less frequently in dePen than in Gratian2. *Non* occurs 24.8% more frequently in dePen than in Gratian2, and 19.9% less frequently in Gratian2 than in dePen.
+uncommon words for which small differences in number could result in a large difference in percentage.) *In* occurs 15.3% more frequently in Gratian2 than in dePen, and 13.3% less frequently in dePen than in Gratian2. *Non* occurs 19.9% less frequently in Gratian2 than in dePen, and 24.8% more frequently in dePen than in Gratian2.
 Even compared to the mean, *non*, for example, occurs 11.2% more frequently in dePen and 10.8% less frequently in Gratian2 than the mean of normalized frequencies.
 It is clear then that against an overall background of "orderliness" in the word-frequency distribution, individual samples can display striking and potentially significant levels of variation.